 Students usually ask why we do not drop the type 1 and type 2 error terminology and call it a false positive and false negative!
 Technically, we use the type 1 and type 2 error terminology for hypothesis testing in statistics.
 Clearly, there could have been better ways to name these errors!

-If you are looking for a primer on hypothesis testing, the Industrial Psychiatry Journal has one here.
+If you are looking for a primer on hypothesis testing, you can read the Industrial Psychiatry Journal has one here or read our step by step guide on hypothesis testing here.

 Easy Ways to Remember Type 1 and Type 2 Errors